skmin-lab/unixmd/docs/source/objects/qm/model.rst

 Shin-Metiu model
 """""""""""""""""""""""""""""""""""""""""""""""""""""

-1D charge transfer model system proposed by Shin and Metiu :cite:`Shin1995` is implemented.
+The 1D charge transfer model system proposed by Shin and Metiu :cite:`Shin1995` is implemented.

 .. math::